Hideki-Hozumi/Bayesian-Network-NSCLC/README.md

 # Description.
   NB is a probabilistic model based on Bayes' theorem and the assumption that all covariates are equally important without distinction and are conditionally independent given a class value.
   TAN is based on Naïve Bayes model.
-Unlike NB, TAN alleviates conditional independence between features while keeping the directed acyclic graph simple
+Unlike NB, TAN alleviates conditional independence between features while keeping the directed acyclic graph simple.
+  For further information as to our approaches, see our published paper.

 # Requirement
 ・The available code works on R, so if you want to try our models, you have to install R to you computer.
 The dataset is available on cBioPortal (http://www.cbioportal.org).